zerotoxicity/FullstackTTT/README.md

 #### Architecture considerations

-To simplify installation, the application has been containerized using Docker.
-Which allows for easy installation of the application in different environments.
+The application has been containerized using Docker to simplify the installation process, making it easy to install the application in different environments.

-To allow multiplayer gameplay, Websocket has been implemented to inform clients to update their game to its latest state.
+Additionally, to facilitate multiplayer gameplay, Websocket has been implemented to notify clients of the latest game updates and keep their game states up-to-date.
 <br /><br />

 #### Assumptions